alex-r-bigelow/sanitized-wrangling-codes/codes.md

   - EMOTIONS_ABOUT_DATA_ABSTRACTIONS
     - Validates that the costs incurred by changing the design of an abstraction are real

-## Like access to real data, introducing a meta-abstraction\* helps to focus reflection and communication about data abstractions at a level of detail that includes actionable information
+## Like access to real data, introducing a data abstraction typology\* helps to focus reflection and communication about data abstractions at a level of detail that includes actionable information
+Definition: A classification of the space of possible data abstractions and/or data wrangling operations.

-Both real data and the meta-abstraction can be deeply flawed; in fact, some flaws (such as a missing meta-abstraction category) can be particularly helpful in provoking focused feedback.
-However, some meta-abstraction flaws (such as a level of granularity that is a poor fit for the data worker's expertise) can limit its effectiveness
+Both real data and the typology can be deeply flawed; in fact, some flaws (such as a missing typology category) can be particularly helpful in provoking focused feedback.
+However, some typology flaws (such as a level of granularity that is a poor fit for the data worker's expertise) can limit its effectiveness

 Codes:
   - SHOWING_RAW_DATA_HELPS_COMMUNICATION
     - Validates the known pitfall [Sedlmair, BELIV 2012] that lack of access to real data can doom a design study collaboration, because visualization researchers are less likely to be able to have enough actionable information to articulate an accurate data abstraction.
 This also validates that a culture of data review [Williams, VIS 2019], that is careful to emphasize good communication about the data abstraction, can compensate for the lack of access to real data because the detailed abstraction is a joint objective that all parties have a stake in.
-  - META-ABSTRACTIONS_HELP_COMMUNICATION
+  - TYPOLOGIES_HELP_COMMUNICATION
-    - Shows that introducing a meta-abstraction can aid communication the other way, helping data workers understand what a visualization researcher is looking for, and to communicate details that might otherwise be left unspoken.
+    - Shows that introducing a typology can aid communication the other way, helping data workers understand what a visualization researcher is looking for, and to communicate details that might otherwise be left unspoken.
-  - META-ABSTRACTIONS_AID_REFLECTION
+  - TYPOLOGIES_AID_REFLECTION
-    - Shows that introducing a meta-abstraction can expose data workers to latent abstractions that they may not have considered
+    - Shows that introducing a typology can expose data workers to latent abstractions that they may not have considered
   - MISSING_FUNCTION_CATEGORY
-    - Shows how a flawed meta-abstraction can serve as an aid to communication, in that it can prompt targeted feedback about missing abstraction categories
+    - Shows how a flawed typology can serve as an aid to communication, in that it can prompt targeted feedback about missing abstraction categories
   - MISSING_CODE_CATEGORY
-    - Shows how a flawed meta-abstraction can serve as an aid to communication, in that it can prompt targeted feedback about missing abstraction categories
+    - Shows how a flawed typology can serve as an aid to communication, in that it can prompt targeted feedback about missing abstraction categories
   - VARIATION_IN_HIERARCHY_PERSPECTIVES
-    - Shows how a flawed meta-abstraction can serve as an aid to communication, in that it can prompt targeted feedback about how the details of an abstraction category are a poor fit
+    - Shows how a flawed typology can serve as an aid to communication, in that it can prompt targeted feedback about how the details of an abstraction category are a poor fit
   - MEDIA_TOO_UNDEFINED
-    - Suggests that the benefits of meta-abstraction flaws can be limited by a poor fit between the granularity of the meta-abstraction and the data worker's specific expertise
+    - Suggests that the benefits of typology flaws can be limited by a poor fit between the granularity of the typology and the data worker's specific expertise
   - EXPERT_HELP_NEEDED_TO_CHANGE_ABSTRACTIONS
     -
   - MORE_DATA_NEEDED_TO_CHANGE_ABSTRACTIONS